CSCAR/workshop-stata-intro/stata_markdown/05-programming.md

 Here, `summarize` is a r-class command, so it stores its returns in "return".
 We can see them all by `return list`.
-On the other hand, `mean` (which we haven't discussed, but basically displays summary statistics similar to `summarize` but provides some additional functionality) is an e-class command, storing its results in `ereturn
+On the other hand, `mean` (which we haven't discussed, but basically displays summary statistics similar to `summarize` but provides some additional functionality) is an e-class command, storing its results in `ereturn`:

 ~~~~
 <<dd_do>>